logicalclocks/logicalclocks.github.io/docs/user_guides/projects/auth/profile.md

 ### Step 1: Go to your Account settings
 After you have logged in, in the upper right-hand corner of the screen, you will see your name.
 Click on your name, then click on the menu item **Account settings**.
-The User settings page will open with profile tab selected.
+The account settings page will open with profile tab selected.
 In this tab you can change your first and last name.
 You cannot change your email address and will need to create a new account if you wish to change your email address.